Kandyan period painting

-Kandyan era frescoes are mural paintings created during the Kingdom of Kandy (1469–1815) in Sri Lanka, a time when kings gave a special place to arts and literature.
+Kandyan period paintings are predominantly mural paintings created during the Kandyan period (1592–1815) in Sri Lanka.
+The monarchs of the Kingdom of Kandy gave a special place to arts and literature during this time period.

-As there was a political instability in Sri Lanka after the Anuradhapura Era, which lasted more than 500 years, kings didn't take much effort to build up the religious side of the people.
-Therefore, there were no monks with Upasampada and people didn't have much education about Buddhism.
-Therefore, at the beginning of Kandyan Kingdom, the monks got Upasampada, and started to preach Buddhism to people.
-As people didn't know many things, monks (Specially Sangaraja Maha Nahimi) advised the kings to paint the walls of the temples with Jataka Stories so that anyone could understand even without knowing how to read.
-This marked the beginning of frescoes of the Kandyan Era.

-Special features of Kandyan era frescoes
+Special features of Kandyan frescoes

 The walls of the Kandyan Era were built by clay which was stuck in between sticks.
 Then after they used Makulu Meti, a white colored clay, to smooth the walls in temples and palaces as it was only allowed for palaces and temples to build in white color at that time.
 The frescoes were drawn after dividing the wall of the image house into horizontal rows.
 After dividing, drawing the whole Jataka Story was started from right to left, then left to right in the next row (Zigzag) in Akhanda Kathana Kramaya [akhaṇḍa-kathana-kramaya] or painting the whole story in fresco.
 To separate different scenes, the artists have drawn a tree, a river, or a house.
 The pictures of people were drawn in Parshawa Darshi Kramaya [pārśava-darśī-kramaya], or drawing the faces and legs facing to a side.
 The background of the frescoes were painted in a dark red color, and flowers like Lotus, Pandanus flowers are used to fill the blanks.
 These frescoes were drawn in very fine lining.